sandialabs/slycat/web-client/README.md

 where the list "localhost,slycat.server" includes any other URLs where you don't need a proxy.

+These environment variables can often be set using an IDE as well, often under the "preferences" option.

 ## General Utilities

 The simplest examples of interacting with the Slycat server issue